Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Experiments

+Even professional hyperspectral equipment has its own precision, which limits best achievable quality as a GT.
 Hyperspectral image registration is a process of registering photons, which means our GTs are inherently noisy just like consumer CMOS sensors.
-Since noise is unpredictable, HSR quality has a physically-reasoned insurmountable boundary.
 To quantify this boundary, we captured series of HSIs of static scenes with color charts under two different light conditions.
 The metrics were calculated between a fixed image from a series and the average of remain images, see Tab.~\ref{tab:specim-noise}.
 The estimated values should be interpreted as approximate bound for any MI-MSR network trained and tested on Doomer dataset.
 Comparable metric values may indicate overfitting or sensitivity to sensor noise.